Aviv-Yaari/appsus/README.md

-# appsus
+# appsus - Google's Gmail and Keep clones
-Google's Gmail and Keep clones https://aviv-yaari.github.io/appsus/
+Challenge project - No npm, no create-react app, No redux. https://aviv-yaari.github.io/appsus/